NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-20_javascript.md

 </template>
 ```

 Where if you try adding an empty Todo the `CreateTodo` API will fail and populate its `store.error` reactive property with the
-APIs Error Response DTO which the `<TextInput />` component checks for to display any field validation errors matching the
+APIs Error Response DTO which the `<TextInput />` component checks to display any field validation errors adjacent to the HTML Input
-field in `id` adjacent to the HTML Input:
+with matching `id` fields:

 ```js
 let store = {